 Exporting .xim images is easy.
-The PNG format is recommended because its $\sim 1/2$ the size of the original xim image and will also include the properties.
-PNG is also lossless, so all information is retained.
+The PNG format is recommended because its $\sim 1/2$ the size of the xim image and will also include the properties.
 PNG images can usually be viewed easily across many devices and OSs and also loads very fast.